rciszek/WaspFacer/README.md

 # WaspFacer

-WaspFacer is a toolbox for measuring WaspFacial markings.
-User draws a rough estimate of the markings location and the software automatically segments the markings from the area.
+WaspFacer is a toolbox for measuring facial markings in wasps markings.
+User simply draws a rough estimate of the markings location and WaspFacer segments the marking from the indicated area.

 WaspFacer calculates for each segmented marking:
 - Continuous Asymmetry Measure